Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

-The map $\iota$ is well-defined by (\ref{SSSpr_e}) and it is an embedding\footnote{By the results of Section~\ref{Cpt_s}, for appropriate choice of $J$, all maps $\iota_{S,S'}$ and thus $\iota_{S,1}$ are continuous.} by Remark~\ref{UniqueLog_rmk2}.
+The map $\iota_{[N],1}$ is well-defined by (\ref{SSSpr_e}) and it is an embedding\footnote{by the results of Section~\ref{Cpt_s}, the maps $\iota_{[N],\mc{I}}$ and thus $\iota_{[N],1}$ are continuous.} by Remark~\ref{UniqueLog_rmk2}.
 As the following example shows, this embedding can be proper (i.e. not an equality).

 \bEx{2dinP3toP2P2pr_ex} In Example~\ref{2dinP3toP2P2_ex}, the obstruction groups $\mc{G}(\Gamma|_{\{1\}})$ and $\mc{G}(\Gamma|_{\{2\}})$ associated to $\Gamma|_{\{1\}}$ and $\Gamma|_{\{2\}}$ are trivial.
 Therefore, for an element of the right-hand side in (\ref{ioSprod_e}), the corresponding sections $\ze_{v_1,1}$ and $\ze_{v_2,2}$ can be arbitrary (modulo the combinatorial conditions imposed by Definitions~\ref{PreLogMap_dfn} and~\ref{LogMap_dfn}).
-On the otherhand, for such a pair $(\ze_{v_1,1},\ze_{v_2,2})$ to define an element of the left-hand side, the corresponding group element in the non-trivial group $\mc{G}$ has be the identity.
+On the other hand, for such a pair $(\ze_{v_1,1},\ze_{v_2,2})$ to define an element of the left-hand side, the corresponding group element in the non-trivial group $\mc{G}$ has be the identity.
 Therefore, the restriction

 of (\ref{ioSprod_e}) to $\ov\cM^{\tn{log}}_{g,\mfs}(X,D,A)_{\Gamma}$ is not an isomorphism.

 \eEx